TensorNetwork/tensornetwork.org/src/mps/algorithms/zip_up_mpo/index.md

 way to multiply or apply a [[matrix product operator (MPO)|mpo]] onto a [[matrix product state (MPS) / tensor train|mps]].
-It is one of the fastest algorithms for this purpose, and relatively easy to implement, but has a downside of not being fully controlled.
+It is one of the fastest algorithms for this purpose, and relatively easy to implement, but has a downside of not being fully controlled (see discussion below).
-(See discussion below.)

 ## Statement of the Problem